emilgras/flask-todo/README.md

 * `pip install -r requirements.txt`

-* In the terminal type `python` and hit enter to open the Python interpreter
+* In the terminal type `python` and hit enter to start the Python interpreter

 * Now type `from api import db` and hit enter